namdeoankush/kafka-with-kafbatUI/Handson- Track 1.md

 ```

 **Creating a Console Consumer**

 Start a console consumer to read messages from the `data` topic.
 You won't see any messages until you run the command with the `--from-beginning` flag.
+In a new terminal window run follwing:
 ```bash
 docker-compose exec broker kafka-console-consumer --bootstrap-server broker:9092 --topic data
 ```
+control +c or cmd + c to kill the consumer.

 To view all messages from the beginning of the topic: